 The network of fundamental rights and human rights is not only intertwined but complicated.
 The debate on whether all human rights are fundamental is age old.
 Moreover, what constitutes as human rights is surprisingly subjective.
 Though it has been successfully established that the right to life and privacy is a fundamental right and, is essentially a human right as well, the discussions as to what right to life entails is vast and complicated and invites conflicting views, particularly in the context of Right to abortion or women’s reproductive choices which consequentially invites the pro-life and pro-choice debate.

 The Indian Penal Code, 1860 declared induced abortion illegal under Section 312.
 The only exception was when abortion was induced in order to save the life of the woman.

-In 1966, the Shah Committee, appointed by the government of India to study the sociocultural, medical and legal aspects of abortion in the country, submitted its report, which recommended the legalization of abortion on compassionate and medical grounds.
+In 1966, the Shah Committee, appointed by the government of India to study the sociocultural, medical and legal aspects of abortion in the country, submitted its report, which recommended the legalisation of abortion on compassionate and medical grounds.
 This report was instrumental in shaping the 1971 MTP Act, which led to the liberalisation of abortion under specific circumstances.
 The recommendations made by the 1965 UN Mission to evaluate India’s population policy also shaped the Act.

 The Medical Termination of Pregnancy (MTP) Act was enacted by the Indian Parliament in the year 1971 with the intention of reducing the incidence of illegal abortion and consequent maternal mortality and morbidity.
-The MTP Act came into effect from 1 April 1972 and was amended in the years 1975 and 2002.
+The MTP Act came into effect on 1 April 1972 and was amended in the years 1975 and 2002.

 This article aims to shed light on the following issues-